Grate-Oracle-Lewot/GrateCrystal/README.md

 - Due to no Mystery Gift, the Trainer House now has you fight a copy of your own party from the last time you saved (by request, this feature is now available [as a tutorial](https://github.com/pret/pokecrystal/wiki/Fight-a-copy-of-your-own-party-in-the-Trainer-House))
 - Several new NPC trades, and some alterations to existing ones
 - When you set loose the Legendary Beasts beneath the Burned Tower, they automatically count as seen in the Pokédex, allowing you to track their roaming without having to stumble upon them first
-- When the player crosses map borders, roaming beasts now only change maps 50% of the time, making them potentially easier to ambush
+- When the player crosses map borders, roaming beasts now have a chance to stay on their current map, making them potentially easier to ambush
 - Except for roamers, Pokémon with a chance to flee now do so less often, and never do so on the first turn.
 Which Pokémon will flee have also been adjusted.
 - The Odd Egg will always hatch into a shiny, and now may hatch into starters
 - The Dratini gifted from the Dragon Shrine always knows Extremespeed, not only if you answer all the questions right